Tianjin–Weifang–Yantai high-speed railway: History

+Weifang to Yantai section

 On June 29, 2020, the feasibility study for the section from Weifang to Yantai was approved.
+The Weifang–Yantai section of the railway opened on 21 October 2024.

+Tianjin to Weifang section

 The feasibility study for the section from Binhai railway station in Tianjin to Weifang was approved in January 2022.
 Construction of Tianjin–Weifang section started on 6 November 2022.

 Route

-Between Weifang North and Changyi, the route shares the line with the Weifang–Laixi high-speed railway.
+Between Weifang North and Changyi, the route shares tracks with the Weifang–Laixi high-speed railway.
+The section between Binhai and Weifang North will form part of the Beijing−Shanghai high-speed railway Second Channel.